dotnet/AspNetCore.Docs/aspnetcore/blazor/progressive-web-app.md

 ::: moniker-end

-From the reference assets `wwwroot` folder, copy the following files into the app's `wwwroot` folder:
+From the source `wwwroot` folder either in the app that you created or from the reference assets in the `dotnet/aspnetcore` GitHub repository, copy the following files into the app's `wwwroot` folder:

 * `icon-512.png`
 * `manifest.json`